tobiheim/teams-health-feature-monitoring/README.md

 ```
 1. Create a SharePoint site or a Team

-> [!NOTE]
-> You can also use a already existing team or SharePoint site.
+**Note:** You can also use a already existing team or SharePoint site.

 1. Create an App Registration in Azure AD

-1. Import the SharePoint lists
+2. Import the SharePoint lists

-1. Import the Power Automate flow
+3. Import the Power Automate flow

-1. Adjust the values in the Power Automate
+4. Adjust the values in the Power Automate